About Frances Taylor - Ottawa

 My art work is in private collections throughout Ottawa and is periodically displayed in galleries, art shows and group exhibits.
 I occasionally teach in workshop settings, or individuals and small groups in my studio.
 Please contact me for information on topics and my teaching schedule.

-I'm pleased to announce that one of my pieces was published in the book "Worldwide Colours of Felt", available at the end of May/beginning of June, 2016.
+I'm pleased to announce that one of my pieces was published in the book "Worldwide Colours of Felt", available now.
 See this site for more information: http://textiellink.nl/en/

 The River Guild, Perth, Ontario: has a selection of my fibre art wall "paintings" -- needle felted and hand-embroidered.
-They also have a fine selection of my hats with feathers.
+They also have a fine selection of my hats with feathers, pieced fleece jackets, greeting cards and a few other items.

 The Gallery, Arnprior, Ontario: has a selection of my hats with feathers and various other items.